 The final difference between these two lines can be seen in how they handle color change as well!
 By color change, I mean interior staining as well as exterior dulling or fading of the Le Creuset pot.
 Only time and use will tell…

-I am certain that if “the rumors” are not correct, over time and with advanced technology Le Creuset will be updating their processes and we will not even know about it…
+I am certain that if “the rumors” are not correct, over time and with advanced technology Le Creuset will be updating its processes and we will not even know about it…

-Before buying any Le Creuset cookware check out my in-depth Le Creuset Buyers Guide
+Before buying any Le Creuset cookware check out my in-depth Le Creuset Review & Buyers Guide

 Is a Signature Le Creuset Worth the Extra Money?

-Generally, Le Creuset signature products are more expensive than classic products, but with the added features you will not regret paying the difference upfront.
+Generally, Le Creuset’s signature products are more expensive than classic products, but with the added features you will not regret paying the difference up front.

 Le Creuset cookware is heirloom cookware so with some loving care you will be handing this cookware down to a loved one.

-I answer some of the most frequently asked questions.
+I answer some of the most frequently asked questions about classic and signature Le Creuset.

 What is Le Creuset’s Signature line?